eric-purrington/ReadMe_Generator/Develop/test.md

 To run tests, run the following command:

 ```
-npm test
+jkl;
 ```
+## Tech from others

+jkl

+## Acknowledgments

+I would like to thank jk for helping through this project.

 ## Questions

-If you have any questions about the repo, open an issue or contact [johnfyoung](undefined) directly at john@codeandcreative.com.
+If you have any questions about the repo, open an issue or contact me via Email: unavailable.